homeofmaking/OpenUnitState/README.md

 even a conventional printer or a kitchen stove.

-OpenUnitState aims to be "stupid by default" and therefor relies on logic implemented in the background.
+OpenUnitState aims to be "stupid by default" and therefor relies on logic implemented in the backend.
 Communication is handled through "unencrypted" MQTT (feel free to post a pull request to enhance this).
 The reason for this is that we compare OpenUnitState to a code lock on a device - if someone wants to go around it, they will find a way to.
 The same holds true for OpenUnitState.
+It will most likely be easier to rip out the wires of the unlocking mechanism and short them...

 OpenUnitState itself consists of a hardware and a software part.
 The hardware consists mainly of an ESP8266 µC, a RC522 based card reader, a liquid crystal display and a button.
 Depending on the unit you want to control you can either use the 5V/VCC mosfet or a relais.
+The mosfet is always required, the relais is an optional component.

 OpenUnitState does indeed depend on WiFi availability.
 A stable WiFi and network setup is absolutely recommended when using OpenUnitState, however network is